 Over the course of his six decades-long career Robert Rauschenberg (1925-2008) challenged artistic conventions, defied genres and fostered unconventional collaborations between disparate communities—from dancers and musicians to scientists and engineers.
 In 1966, with Bell Laboratories engineer Billy Klüver, Rauschenberg founded Experiments in Art and Technology (E.A.T.), a seminal initiative to connect art and technology in an impactful way.

-E.A.T. + LOD is an ongoing collaboration through the Semantic Lab at Pratt with the Robert Rauschenberg Foundation Archives and the director of E.A.T., Julie Martin.
+The E.A.T.
+Knowledge Graph is an ongoing collaboration through the Semantic Lab at Pratt with the Robert Rauschenberg Foundation Archives and the director of E.A.T., Julie Martin.
 By leveraging linked data technologies through a dedicated suite of digital tools and applications, this project aims to process primary source materials in order to expose the rich web of creativity, innovation, and exchange that E.A.T. generated in avant-garde artwork and performance.

-The E.A.T. + LOD project documentation can be found here.
+The E.A.T.
+Knowledge Graph (formerly E.A.T. + LOD) project documentation can be found here.

 Linked Jazz is an ongoing project investigating the potential of Linked Open Data technology to enhance the discovery and visibility of digital cultural heritage materials.